 Landlord general liability insurance protects building owners against claims of bodily injury or property damage arising from a 3rd party such as a tenant, a tenant's guest, a tenant's customer, a contractor, or even someone that isn't doing business with you at all.

 Due to the nature of commercial real estate and the wide variety of activity that happens on these locations, claims situations vary widely.

 1) Maintenance issues causing damage to a tenant or a tenant’s property.

 2) Slip & falls on premises and parking lots

 3) Wrongful Entry or Eviction

 All Building and Parking Lot Addresses Not Listed on the Policy – Apartments, shopping centers, and industrial real estate businesses often have multiple buildings and large parking lots in a small space to accommodate all their tenants and their guests/customers.
-Oftentimes these properties have a different addresses or aren’t on the same “premises”.
+Frequently these properties have different addresses or aren't on the same "premises."
 We always suggest following up with your broker to confirm that the insurer does consider the parking lot as part of the premises and making sure that all building addresses are listed on the liability declaration pages.

 We’re here for you.
 You’re just minutes away from a